 Skip to contents

 A single ZIP code in y is chosen for each ZIP code in x.
-By default, if exact matches are not found, common variants of ZIP codes in x are searched for in y.
-If multiple variants are present in y, the best one is selected based on the lowest absolute numeric difference with the ZIP code in x; ties are broken by OSA string distances and then preferring the minimum number.
+By default, if exact matches are not found, common variants of ZIP codes in x are searched for in y (?zipcode_variant) If multiple variants are present in y, the selected match has the lowest absolute numeric difference from the ZIP code in x; ties are broken by OSA string distance and then by the minimum number.

 Usage